standardforever/standeva/src/markdown/ai-hype-vs-reality.md

 ---

-## Can Your Tasks Be Automated? - The Simple Rule
+## can your tasks be automated? - the simple rule

 A practical rule we use with clients: